 Trains per day

-Of the 32 train that leave Cologne for Brussels every day 12 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 4 trains that leave Cologne for Brussels every day 2 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 The customer opinion was acquired via Cimenio.
 Cimenio incentivises its users for giving an honest opinion and proving the booking with a photo of the travel ticket.